markojavorac/nfc_platform/README.md

 ## PCB
 Our PCB is designed in EAGLE and the file is provided in PCB folder of this repository.
-Notice that I went to multiple iterations of the PCB to get a design that worked for me.
+Notice that I went through multiple iterations of the PCB to get a design that worked for me.
 Unless you have a PCB printing station avaliable to you, You will have to use an online printing soultion.
 A quick look up online will help you find the right one.
 It is also possible to find PCB printers in your area.
 There are a variety of pros and cons to each that you willl have to decide for yourself.

 ![pcb schmatic](https://github.com/markojavorac/nfc_platform/blob/master/resources/sch_1.png).